1. Overview

 Application roles can't be granted directly to users, so you must grant LLENS_PUBLIC to an account role (or to another application role that is then granted to an account role).
 In this tutorial, you will create an account role called LANDINGLENS_EXTERNAL_ACCESS, grant that role to yourself, and then grant the LLENS_PUBLIC application role to that account role.

-3. Click the + button to create a new SQL worksheet.
-Open the app
+- Click the + button to create a new SQL worksheet.

-5. Replace with your Snowflake user name, and APP_NAME with the name of your LandingLens instance.
-Open the app
+with the name of your LandingLens instance. - Run the code.

 Run Inference